Travel through the idyllic Istrian countryside, past the typical medieval towns, across numerous viaducts, bridges, and exciting tunnels.

 What do you need to know before cycling?

-Due to rough surface in some places, the Parenzana trail is only suitable for mountain bikes, but not for road and trekking bikes.
+Due to the rough surface in some places, the Parenzana trail is only suitable for mountain bikes, but not for road and trekking bikes.
 Along the route, there are specialized bicycle repair shops, bike rental agencies, and info centers.

 Highlights of cycling the Parenzana